Beginner’s Guide To Horse Training: Part 1

 Once the seat is secured correctly and the legs are hanging with the inside of the thigh resting against the saddle flap or fender, the next consideration is the position of the lower leg and the proper length of the stirrups.

-There’s a lot of disagreement about lower leg position and stirrup length, and many criteria have been proposed which a rider can use to test whether his lower leg is correctly positioned.
+There’s a lot of disagreement about lower leg position and stirrup length, and many criteria have been proposed that a rider can use to test whether his lower leg is correctly positioned.

-But again, we want to look at the rider’s overall functional position, so the basic premise that we work under is that the position which allows the rider the security, control and finesse necessary to properly communicate with his horse is the correct one.
+But again, we want to look at the rider’s overall functional position, so the basic premise that we work under is that the position that allows the rider the security, control, and finesse necessary to communicate with his horse properly is the correct one.

 Ideally, the lower leg should rest comfortably against the sides of the horse and the knee should be bent only enough to rest the ball of the foot on the stirrup.
 Proper stirrup length can be determined by allowing the leg to hang naturally and then adjusting the stirrups until they hit just at or slightly below the ankle joint.
 Stirrup length shouldn’t be rigidly measured, however.